selectel-vds/ansible-playbooks/vscale-wordpress-playbook/Readme.md

 Or you can put them directly into `all.yml` file: `vscale_token: "<your_token>"`.
 If you want add SSH keys to account - fill `key_name` and `key` strings.
 Also you shoud clone ansible-vscale-module into `library` dir:
-`git submodule add git@github.com:vscale/ansible-module.git ./library` and add public and private SSH keys into `credentials` directory.
+`git submodule init && git submodule update`  and add public and private SSH keys into `credentials` directory.

 ##### Example: